GioF71/tidal-connect/README.md

 ## News

 Consider the new [mopidy-tidal](https://github.com/tehkillerbee/mopidy-tidal) alternative.
 Visit [this page](https://github.com/GioF71/audio-tools/tree/main/players/mopidy-tidal) for an example configuration.
-You will also find the reference to the underlying projects.
+You will also find the references to the underlying projects.

 ## Disclaimers